adammiller1/architecture-center/docs/anti-patterns/busy-front-end/index.md

 - This approach adds some additional complexity to the application.
 You must handle queuing and dequeuing safely to avoid losing requests in the event of a failure.
 - The application takes a dependency on an additional service for the message queue.
 - The processing environment must be sufficiently scalable to handle the expected workload and meet the required throughput targets.
-- While this approach should improve the overall responsiveness, the tasks that are move to the back end may take longer to complete.
+- While this approach should improve overall responsiveness, the tasks that are moved to the back end may take longer to complete.

 ## How to detect the problem